helios-technologies/jlog-rails/README.md

 ----------
 * 0.2.3
   * Using console error/warn facility to make console appender more verbose
+  * Moving all the sources into separate file; adding Makefile to create one output file
 * 0.2.2
   * Removed jquery-rails dependency
   * Fixed an issue with multi-line logging